 - Failing to seek further testing for symptoms or abnormal cancer screening results.

-- Failure to refer a patient to an appropriate specialist (like a gynecologic oncologist for suspected cervical cancer).
+- Failure to refer a patient to an appropriate cancer specialist (like a gynecologic oncologist for suspected cervical cancer).

 - Failure to disclose, whether normal or abnormal, test results with the patient.

-Can I Sue My Doctor For Misdiagnosis?
+Can I Sue My Doctor for Misdiagnosis?

 - The doctor failed to meet the standard of care.